The Secrets To Doing Carnival in Venice Like a Local

 Photo by Graham Guenther/Unsplash

 Every year, up to 3 million people descend on Venice to partake in the festivities surrounding Carnival (Carnevale in Italian).
-And though Carnival, also known as Mardi Gras, is celebrated around the world, it has a unique flavor in Venice, transporting participants back in time to the 1700s.
+And though Carnival, also known as Mardi Gras, is celebrated around the world, it has a unique flavor in the northern Italian city, transporting participants back in time to the 1700s.

-In 2020, as the COVID-19 pandemic was beginning to sweep across northern Italy, Venice Carnival was canceled.
-In 2021, it was virtual.
-The festivities returned in 2022 and will be back in full force in 2023, though the details are still being finalized.
-Whether you’re planning a trip to Venice to experience this magical celebration or just daydreaming about it, here’s everything you need to know about Venice Carnival.
+Whether you’re planning a trip to Venice in 2026 to experience this magical celebration or just daydreaming about it, here’s everything you need to know about Venice Carnival.

 The origins of Venice Carnival